shwetank/extension-docs/tut_downloads.md

 ## Searching existing downloads

-You can search existing downloads using the `download()` function.
+You can search existing downloads using the [`search()`](downloads.html#method-search) function.
 You can list various options to specify your search criteria.
 For example, to list the last 5 downloads descending order (that is, most recent at the top), we could write the following:

 <pre class="prettyprint">
 chrome.downloads.search(